dmyronuk/lhl-bar-chart/README.md

 ```

 #### data
 - *Type: Array* - Each element represents a data value or array of values to be rendered as a single bar.
 Each element can be labelled and assigned it's own color.
+The data type of the elements will determine what type of graph is rendered.
   - Unstacked bar graph with no labels and no per-bar color assignments: `data = [1, 2, 3, 4]`

   - Stacked bar graph with no labels and no per-bar color assignments: `data = [[1, 2, 3], [4, 5, 6], [7, 8, 9]]`